KarlHeitmann/react-web3-provider/README.md

 ```

 ## Hooked wallet
-More complex example demonstrating transaction sending from a zero-client wallet.
+More complex example demonstrating transaction sending with a zero-client wallet.
 ```js
 import Web3 from 'web3';
 import Lightwallet from 'eth-lightwallet';